Seanaaa0/GPT-CoT/README.md

 # GPT-CoT

 A lightweight fine-tuning project using `phi-2` + LoRA to teach a model how to reason over a grid using Chain-of-Thought (CoT) and simple spatial reasoning.

-This project trains a small language model to perform step-by-step 2D navigation using either:
-- vector actions like (+1,0)
-- NLP directions like "up", "left"

 ---
+## Description
+Train a lightweight Phi‑2 model using LoRA to perform chain‑of‑thought reasoning on 2D grid maps.
+Solve simple maze or spatial planning problems step by step.

+## Highlights
+-  Grid‑based visual reasoning using spatial CoT prompts
+-  LoRA fine‑tuning to keep compute and model size low
+-  Example maze puzzles with Web UI (`map_interface.html`)
+-  Training and evaluation scripts included (`plot_trainer_state_cli.py`, `flask_api.py`)

 ##  Project Goal